saber-games/expeditions-guides/docs/truck_modding/additional_info_on_trucks/viewing_trucks/viewing_xml_file_of_the_mesh.md

 ![](./media/image397.png)

-The best such form is the "box"; however, "convex" is also suitable; the "mopp" value here means memory optimized partial polytope ([[Havok]](https://cgl.ethz.ch/teaching/former/seminar02/papers/Havok_Overview.pdf) term), which seems to be better than "convex"; if the object is marked as "non-convex", it may cause some issues.
-For details, see "*2.6.1.1.
-Collision meshes*" of the **Integration of Trucks and Addons** guide (it is available as **Integration_of_Trucks_and_Addons.pdf** in the same documentation package).
+The best such form is the "box"; however, "convex" is also suitable; the "mopp" value here means memory optimized partial polytope ([[Havok]](https://cgl.ethz.ch/teaching/former/seminar02/papers/Havok_Overview.pdf) term), which seems to be better than "convex".

+If the object is marked as "non-convex", it may cause some issues.
+For details, see [Physical Bones and Collision Meshes](./../../general_info/fbx_file_structure/physical_bones_and_collision_meshes.md#collision-meshes).